-The following section applies only to computers equipped with a diskette drive.
+The following section applies only to computers equipped with a diskette drive and running an OS that supports the production of a Diagnostics diskette.

-Compaq strongly recommends that you create a diagnostics diskette as soon as you begin to use the computer.
+HP strongly recommends that you create a diagnostics diskette as soon as you begin to use the computer.
 This is a bootable diskette that allows you to test and inspect the hardware outside of the operating system by running the Computer Checkup (TEST) or View System Information (INSPECT) diagnostic programs.
 The diskette will play an important role in the restoration process if you ever experience a major system failure.

-Another Compaq diagnostic feature is Compaq Diagnostics for Windows, described in Section 2.2.4.
-This program replaces the earlier DOS-based program.
+Another diagnostic feature is Diagnostics for Windows, described in Section 2.2.4.